 PACE is funded by dark money groups Partnership for Alabama Leadership (PAL) and Vote Alabama (Vote AL), which are connected to Alabama Power through Matrix, LLC, an opposition research and lobbying firm that has provided political consulting services to Alabama Power for decades.
 The head of PAL, Mike Fields, is on retainer as a consultant to Alabama Power, being paid between $10,000 and $50,000 annually for several years.

-PACE is also directly linked to Matrix, with Matrix paying PACE Director Lance Brown’s salary in 2009 and 2010 while he was already serving in his role at PACE.
+PACE is also directly linked to Matrix, with Matrix paying then-PACE Director Lance Brown’s salary in 2009 and 2010 while he was already serving in his role at PACE.
 And, Matrix employees provided services to PACE.

 PACE has received the majority of its funding from the two groups listed above.

 PACE is also an “official partner” with the Consumer Energy Alliance, a fossil fuel-funded advocacy group that recently attacked solar energy in Wisconsin by spreading misinformation and actually tricking citizens into signing anti-solar petitions.
 CEA is also known to have funding and connections to oil and gas lobbying firm HBW Resources.
 PACE also co-hosted the Gulf Coast energy forum in partnership with CEA to attack EPA clean air regulations on coal-fired power plants.
 Finally, PACE has promoted and hosted commentary by CEA on the benefits of fracking in Florida.